Studying the Diophantine problem in finitely generated rings and algebras via bilinear maps: Preliminaries

-Let $A$ and $B$ be two rings of scalars such that $A\leq B$.
-An element $b\in B$ is \emph{integral} over $A$ if there exists a monic polynomial from $A[x]$ that has $b$ as a root.
-The \emph{integral closure} of $A$ in $B$ is the set $C$ of all elements of $B$ that are integral over $A$.
-Such set is a subring of $B$.
-An integral domain $D$ is called \emph{integrally closed} if the integral closure of $D$ in its field of fractions is $D$ itself.
+Recall that, given two associative commutative unitary rings $R, S$ with $S\subseteq R$, and an element $r\in R$, we say that $r$ is \emph{integral} over $S$ if there exists a monic polynomial $p(x)\in S[x]$ such that $p(r)=0$.
+The \emph{integral closure} of $S$ in $R$ is defined as the subset of integral elements of $R$, and it forms a subring of $R$.
+We will often denote it $O_R$ when the ring $S$ is understood from the context, and we will refer to $O_R$ as the \emph{ring of integers of $R$.}

-Let $K$ be a number field or a field of functions over $k$.
-The \emph{ring of integers} of $K$, denoted $O_K$, is the integral closure of $\mbb{Z}$ or $k[t]$ in $K$, respectively.
-In the first case $O_K$ is called a \emph{ring of algebraic integers}.
+A \emph{number field} is a finite field extension of $\mbb{Q}$.
+Given a field $k$, by $k(t)$ we denote the set of rational functions with coefficients in $k$ and variable $t$.
+The integral closure of $\mbb{Z}$ in a number field $K$ is called a \emph{ring of algebraic integers}.
+A \emph{global function field} is a finite field extension of $\mbb{F}_p(t)$ for some finite field $\mbb{F}_p$ with a prime number $p$ of elements.